 3. Contain threats

 After recognizing a threat, you must be in a position to contain it before it escalates.
 You can do this by protecting against possible IoT, or Internet of Things, attacks.
-One recommended solution is to install devices such as the Cisco Identity Services Engine or Rapid Threat Containment, which can contain any threats to your network.
+One additional recommendation is to install devices such as Rapid Threat Containment, which can contain any threats to your network.

 Selecting the right wireless network security provider can be a little tricky.
-To make an informed decision, you need to factor in some of the things that specifically affect your line of business.
-Do some research to make sure you learn about all potential security providers properly.
+Therefore you need to factor in some of the things that specifically affect your line of business.
+Similarly, do some research to learn about all potential security providers properly.

 Consider capacity planning for the subscriber, device growth, and the machines that need connection.
 Choose a solutions provider with a powerful and practical WAN, or wide-area network, security platform with flexible co-management services.
 This will ensure that they deliver enhanced network connectivity, resilience, and security.
 With this in mind, you will have a general idea of what kind of security network provider to choose.